 Now, a lot of people think that not hitting every goal we set for ourselves means we’ve failed.
-But I don’t subscribe to that train of thought.
+But we don’t subscribe to that train of thought.

-The way I see it, it’s important that we always go as hard as we can in working towards our goals.
+You see, the way we see it, it’s important that we always go as hard as we can in working towards our goals.
 But it’s not about blindly pushing forward to achieve our goals at any cost.
 We have to consistently evaluate and reevaluate our goals to make sure they’re still in line with where we want to go.

 Because there will be goals we set for ourselves that, as we push towards the goal, turn out not to be the right fit.

-Now, don’t get me wrong — there’s a difference between letting go of a goal because it’s no longer in alignment with what we want and letting go of a goal because it’s too hard.
-I’m not advocating giving up when things get tough.
-What I’m saying is, we don’t need to be unconditionally dedicated to every single goal we set for ourselves.
+Now, don’t get us wrong — there’s a difference between letting go of a goal because it’s no longer in alignment with what we want and letting go of a goal because it’s too hard.
+We’re not advocating giving up when things get tough.
+What we’re saying is, we don’t need to be unconditionally dedicated to every single goal we set for ourselves in the new year.
 As long as we’re headed in the direction we want to go — and working towards the big goal — it’s okay to adjust the course along the way.

 Think about it like this: say you’re on a flight from Seattle to New York.
 Your pilot sets the course and has a game plan for how to get you and the rest of the passengers from west to east.
 But as they’re flying, it’s impossible to stay on course 100% of the time.
 They’re constantly making micro-adjustments to get the plane back on track.
 So the pilot gets you from Seattle to New York, but it’s only because they were flexible and adjusting the course accordingly along the way.